 Can I make this ahead of time?

 Yes.
-Prep the vegetables and dressing in advance and grill the steak just before serving, or store everything separately for easy meals later in the week.
+Prep the vegetables and dressing in advance, then grill the steak just before serving or store everything separately for easy meals later.

 If you love a salad that actually satisfies, these hearty favorites bring big flavor, plenty of texture, and enough substance to count as a real meal.